-Section 14 Certificate of Stormwater and Erosion Control Permit Compliance
+Section 1314 Certificate of Stormwater and Erosion Control Permit Compliance

-For Major Stormwater and Erosion Control Permits, the Permittee shall request the Conservation Commission to issue a Stormwater and Erosion Permit Certificate of Compliance upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this By-Law.
+Since a For Major Stormwater and Erosion Control Permit runs with the title of a property Permits, the Permittee shall request the Conservation Commission to issue a Stormwater and Erosion Permit Certificate of Compliance upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this By-Law.
+The Certificate of Compliance shall be recorded at the Commonwealth of Massachusetts Middlesex South Registry of Deeds by the Owner(s).

-Section 15 Severability
+Section 1415 Severability